th3y3ti/tahiti-wfms/.github/ISSUE_TEMPLATE/RunPlaybook.md

 ---
-name:
+name: Run Playbook
 about: for tracking the progress of a hunt
-title: Execute <playbook name>
+title: Run <playbook name>
 labels: run playbook
 assignees: ''
 ---